isomerpages/govtech-stp/_air-travel-pass/00a-atp-alt-overview.md

 Click the links below for details on the requirements and process for travellers departing from each ATP-eligible country/place.

-## Countries Eligible for Air Travel Pass
+## Countries/Places Eligible for Air Travel Pass

 <table>
 <thead>